The problem of the inverter charger not charging the batteries can be caused by several things.

 Inverter Charger not Charging Fixing:

-In order to use the hybrid inverter charger better, it is necessary to set up the charge and discharge parameters correctly according to the manual in the initial stage.
-If there is a problem with the charger inverter, you can refer to the error code indicated on the screen, and resetting the controller inverter is also one of the options to fix it.
+If there is a problem with the charger inverter, you can refer to the error code displayed on the screen, and resetting the controller inverter is also one of the options to solve the problem.

-If this doesn’t work, you may have a blown fuse.
-If this is the case, check the fuse inside the battery disconnect switch.
-If it doesn’t, the main breaker box will not function.
-When it is connected to shore power, the AC goes to the inverter, while the other AC goes to your home and AC loads.
-If the Charger inverter doesn’t detect any AC power source, the micro will stop charging.
+If that doesn’t work, you may have a blown fuse.
+If so, check the fuse inside the battery disconnect switch.
+If it doesn’t, the main circuit breaker will not work.